swaggy66/M-ABSA/README.md

 ```
 @misc{wu2025mabsa,
       title={M-ABSA: A Multilingual Dataset for Aspect-Based Sentiment Analysis},
-      author={Chengyan Wu and Bolei Ma and Yihong Liu and Zheyu Zhang and Ningyuan Deng and Yanshu Li and Baolan Chen and Yi Zhang and Barbara Plank and Yun Xue},
+      author={Chengyan Wu and Bolei Ma and Yihong Liu and Zheyu Zhang and Ningyuan Deng and Yanshu Li and Baolan Chen and Yi Zhang and Yun Xue and Barbara Plank},
       year={2025},
       eprint={2502.11824},
       archivePrefix={arXiv},